You never know when an emergency will hit, perhaps forcing you and your family from your home. Are you ready to go on a moments notice?

 - Extra keys for your vehicle and house

 - Local maps

-- If you have a pet, don't forget a three day supply of food
+- If you have a pet, don't forget a three day supply of food and water

 You may want to ensure you have a corded phone in your home as most cordless phones will not work during a power outage.